AgalmicVentures/Werk/README.md

 the summary statistics to JSON for upstream analysis.

 ## Utilities
-A variety of utilities are used to build the above components.

 ### Math
 A wide variety of math components are included: